 NHS Resolution are responsible for administering a new scheme for liabilities related to the Coronavirus pandemic called the Coronavirus Temporary Indemnity Scheme (CTIS).
 This is in addition to the existing Clinical Negligence Scheme for Coronavirus (CNSC) which was introduced in April 2020.

 CTIS manages indemnity arrangements for activities carried out in response to the pandemic which are not covered by our other schemes, such as parts of Designated Settings Indemnity Support for care homes.
 This is designed to manage the safe transfer of people who are being discharged from hospitals to care homes and who are infectious with Covid-19.
-The cover will run up to and including 30 September 2021 and will address gaps in insurance for care homes assured by the Care Quality Commission (CQC) as designated settings.
+The cover, following a recent extension, will run up to 31 March 2022 and will address gaps in insurance for care homes assured by the Care Quality Commission (CQC) as designated settings.
 Designated Settings Indemnity Support will be kept under review throughout this period.

 We have published some frequently asked questions about the Designated Settings Indemnity Support here.